-The family's North side home was destroyed in the Great Chicago Fire in 1871, and in 1875 they moved into their new home at 2036 S. Prairie Avenue.
-The new residence housed a valuable collection of art which in time became one of the finest private collections in the city.
-An article in the Chicago Tribune dated May 6, 1883 entitled "Some of the Notable Pictures in the Collection of Mr. E. Buckingham, of This City” described in detail a number of the works, many of which were watercolors.
-The Buckinghams instilled a love and appreciation of art upon their three children, which would have a profound effect upon those children later in life.
+The family's Northside home was destroyed in the Great Chicago Fire in 1871, and in 1875 they moved into their new home at 2036 S. Prairie Avenue.
+The new residence housed a valuable collection of art, which in time became one of the finest private collections in the city.
+An article in the Chicago Tribune dated May 6, 1883, entitled "Some of the Notable Pictures in the Collection of Mr. E. Buckingham, of This City," described in detail a number of the works, many of which were watercolors.
+The Buckinghams instilled a love and appreciation of art in their three children, which would have a profound effect on those children later in life.

-Ebenezer Buckingham died in 1912, leaving a $4 million estate to his three unmarried children (his wife had died in 1889).
+Ebenezer Buckingham died in 1912, leaving a $4 million estate to his three unmarried children (his wife had been killed in 1889).
 By that time, Clarence had become a successful businessman in his own right.
-Starting out in his father's company, he later became a broker and a director of both the Corn Exchange National Bank and the Illinois Trust and Savings Company.
-He also served as president of the Northwestern Elevated Railroad Company, and was involved in insurance, steel and real estate.
+Starting in his father's company, he became a broker and a director of the Corn Exchange National Bank and the Illinois Trust and Savings Company.
+He also served as president of the Northwestern Elevated Railroad Company and was involved in insurance, steel, and real estate.

 Clarence Buckingham's strong interest in art blossomed in the 1890s when he began assembling a collection of Japanese woodblock prints of exceptional quality and range, assisted by Art Institute curator Frederick W. Gookin and architect Frank Lloyd Wright.

 A director of the Art Institute for more than a decade, he frequently loaned items from his personal collection for exhibition.
-He also purchased and gave artworks directly to the Art Institute.
+He also purchased and gave artwork directly to the Art Institute.

 Buckingham died on August 28, 1913, one week after returning to Chicago from his new summer residence at Lennox, Massachusetts.
-He had been in good health up to within a few weeks of his death, so his sudden demise at the age of 58 was a shock to his family and friends.
+He had been in good health within a few weeks of his death, so his sudden demise at 58 shocked his family and friends.
 He was interred at Woodlawn Cemetery in Zanesville, Ohio.

-In 1914, his sister Kate loaned his entire art collection to the Art Institute.
-She continued to acquire additional works and in 1925 she formally gave the prints to the museum, along with an endowment to maintain and expand the collection.
+In 1914, his sister Kate Sturges Buckingham loaned his entire art collection to the Art Institute.
+She continued to acquire additional works, and in 1925 she formally gave the prints to the museum, along with an endowment to maintain and expand the collection.
 The Clarence Buckingham Collection originally contained about 2,500 works and has grown through purchases and gifts to more than 16,000.
-(It was also in 1925 that Kate Buckingham razed the old family home on Prairie Avenue when she relocated to a spacious apartment on Lakeview Avenue on the North side.)
+(It was also in 1925 that Kate razed the old family home on Prairie Avenue when she relocated to a spacious apartment on Lakeview Avenue on the Northside.)

 James O'Donnell Bennett, a columnist for the Chicago Tribune, writing about the fountain just a week after its dedication, said in part: